 1. George Washington

 George Washington was born on 2/22/1732 in Virginia.
 He was the commander of the army of colonials during the American Revolutionary War.
-He then went on to become the first U.S. President.
-He served two terms from 1789-1797.
-He passed away on 12/14/1799.
+He then went on to become the first U.S. President, and served two terms from 1789-1797.
+Washington passed away on 12/14/1799.